 Cat6 Riser cable

 Just like with the plenum cables for HVAC ducts, require some countries that you use Cat6 Riser cable (CMR) in drywalls or between floors.
-Just like Plenum are CMR cables flame resistant to prevent fires from spreading, for example between floors.
+Just like Plenum is CMR cables are flame resistant to prevent fires from spreading, for example between floors.

-CMR cables are cheaper then Plenum Cat6 cables and in most countries sufficient in residential use.
+CMR cables are cheaper than Plenum Cat6 cables and in most countries sufficient for residential use.
 Again, make sure you check your local fire code for the requirements in your area.